New Student Enrollment

 Non-resident students residing in districts within the contiguous boundaries of the OAISD (Muskegon, Kent and Allegan ISDs) may apply for enrollment to SLPS under the following timeline and guidelines:

-- Openings for all grade levels for enrollment for the 2017-18 school year will be posted in May, 2017.
+- Openings for all grade levels for enrollment for the 2017-18 school year will be posted on May 15, 2017.
 Please note that the number of openings in each grade level varies from year to year and some grades may not have any available spots.

-- The link to the application will be made available sometime after May 1, 2017 and will be open for a period of at least 2 weeks.
+- The link to the application will be made available May 15, 2017 and will be open until June 9, 2017.
 The link will appear below when it is active.

 - If the district receives more applications than openings, a random drawing will take place after the application period has closed.